 Natural Asbestos Exposure

-Asbestos is a natural mineral that appears in large deposits all over the world.
-Between 2005 and 2011 the United States Geological Survey (USGS) published a series of reports on the natural occurrence of asbestos throughout the United States.
+Asbestos is a natural mineral that appears in deposits all over the world.
+Between 2005 and 2011, the United States Geological Survey (USGS) published a series of reports on the natural occurrence of asbestos throughout the United States.

 Secondhand Asbestos Exposure

-Some of these women who have survived the disease, such as Heather Von.
-St. James, have gone on to become vociferous advocates for banning the use of asbestos and providing support for mesothelioma research and treatment.
+Some of these women have survived the disease, such as Heather Von.
+St. James.
+Many of these survivors have gone on to become advocates for banning the use of asbestos and providing support for mesothelioma research and treatment.